IntelSoftware/ForestFirePrediction/README.md

 # FAQ

 - Q: What is the minimum acreage MODIS considers a burn area?
-A: Not spcified
+A: Not specified
-- Q: Define a burn area - Where a fire starts is not the same than how big the fire got.
-Maybe  many small fires contribued to a burn area - What is the MODIS definition of burn area?
+- Q: Define a burn area - Where a fire starts is not the same as how big the fire got.
+Maybe many small fires contributed to a burn area - What is the MODIS definition of burn area?
 A: Not specified
 - Q: Have you considered instead of using USDA, to feed the model with land use map, orientation map, elevation map and slope map or other sources even tabular sources?
-A: a multi modal approach such as this was considered but for sake of time and complexity I gave up on the effort.
+A: a multi-modal approach such as this was considered but for the sake of time and complexity I gave up on the effort.
 - Q: How will the current CA and NV fire right now would influence the relevance of your notebook?
-A: the MODIS dataset does not yest have information about current burn areas.
-However a model trained on images from surrounding areas and times woudl likely be predictive if pre-fire iamges had been fed to a well trained model
+A: the MODIS dataset does not yet have information about current burn areas.
+However, a model trained on images from surrounding areas and times would likely be predictive if pre-fire images had been fed to a well-trained model
-- Q: What is the impact of forest fires, how many lives and how much money the fires cost in CA?
+- Q: What is the impact of forest fires, how many lives and how much money have the fires cost in CA?
 A: this is addressed in the [01_Overview_Finetuning.ipynb](01_Overview_Finetuning.ipynb) module.
 - Q: What hardware does this workshop give us access to?
 A: You will be doing experiments on the Intel(r) 4th Generation Scalable Xeon processors equipped with Intel(r) Data Center GPU max series accelerators (xpu)

 ## Notices and Disclaimers